-What was Don LaFontaine's Net Worth and Salary?
+What Was Don LaFontaine's Net Worth and Salary?

 Don LaFontaine died on September 1, 2008, six days after his 68th birthday, following complications from a pneumothorax.
 During his life, Don recorded over 5,000 film trailers and over 350,000 television spots.
-Even in his final days, Don was averaging seven voice-overs per day, all of which were recorded from the comfort of his state-of-the-art home recording studio.
+Even in his final days, he was averaging seven voice-overs per day, all of which were recorded from the comfort of his state-of-the-art home recording studio.

 Salary

-In a 1991 LA Times interview, at that point he was earning "well over $1 million per year" for his voice work.
+According to a 1991 "LA Times" interview, Don was earning "well over $1 million per year" for his voice work.
 Even if we just take him at his bare minimum word of $1 million, that's the same as making around $2.5 million per year today.
 And he had likely been earning that much every year for the previous decade.

-By the late-1990s and through the rest of his life, Don on occasion could command $500 thousand for a single blockbuster movie trailer.
+By the late 1990s and through the rest of his life, Don, on occasion, could command $500 thousand for a single blockbuster movie trailer.
 It has been rumored that for some blockbuster franchises, he made $1 million for a single trailer.
 A stunning amount, but arguably money well spent considering the excitement and anticipation his trailers created.
 His typical rate is believed to be either $30,000 or $70,000 per minute.
 Assuming two minutes of work was typically needed for a single job, that would be $60,000 – $140,000 per average job.

 Early Years

-Later, while employed as a recording engineer at National recording Studios in New York City, LaFontaine produced radio spots for the political satire film "Dr. Strangelove."
+Later, while employed as a recording engineer at National Recording Studios in New York City, LaFontaine produced radio spots for the political satire film "Dr. Strangelove."
 In 1963, he and producer Floyd Peterson teamed up to produce advertising for the motion picture industry.

 Voiceover Work

 In 1964, while the western "Gunfighters of Casa Grande" was being filmed, LaFontaine filled in for an absent actor – a move that set him on the road to a long and prosperous career as a voiceover artist.
-He went on to run the movie trailer production company Kaleidoscope Films Ltd. and, in 1976, founded his own production company – Don LaFontaine Associates.
-Not long after, he was contracted by Paramount Pictures Corporation to produce their trailers and later to serve as vice president of the company's trailer division.
+He went on to run the movie trailer production company Kaleidoscope Films Ltd. and, in 1976, he founded his own production company – Don LaFontaine Associates.
+Not long after, Don was contracted by Paramount Pictures Corporation to produce their trailers and later to serve as vice president of the company's trailer division.
 His first trailer for Paramount was "The Godfather Part II."

-In 1981, LaFontaine left his job at Paramount and moved to Los Angeles, California where he continued to focus on voiceover work.
+In 1981, LaFontaine left his job at Paramount and moved to Los Angeles, California, where he continued to focus on voiceover work.
 With a great deal of offers quickly coming in and seemingly no ceiling on what companies were willing to pay him, it wasn't long before he became a millionaire.

-LaFontaine produced trailers for every genre and every major film studio including those for the horror film "Friday the 13th," the animated fantasy movie "Shrek," and the television series "Law & Order."
+LaFontaine produced trailers for every genre and every major film studio, including those for the horror film "Friday the 13th," the animated fantasy movie "Shrek," and the television series "Law & Order."

-From 1988 until his death, Fontaine was the announcer on the television true crime series "America's Most Wanted."
+From 1988 until his death, Don was the announcer on the television true crime series "America's Most Wanted."
 He also worked as an announcer for newscasts on WCBS-TV in New York City and several World Wrestling Entertainment events.
-He served as opening narrator for the television shows "Team Knight Rider," "Rambo: The Force of Freedom" and "Renegade."
+He served as the opening narrator for the television shows "Team Knight Rider," "Rambo: The Force of Freedom" and "Renegade."

-His final professional line "In a world… there I said it.
+His final professional line, "In a world… there I said it.
 Happy?" was taped for an episode of the animated musical comedy television series "Phineas and Ferb" in which LaFontaine had a voice-over role.
 His final voice-over in film was for the trailer of the 2008 documentary "Call + Response."

 Accolades & Honors

-In 2005, Don LaFontaine was honored with a Lifetime Achievement Award during the Hollywood Reporter's Key Art Awards.
+In 2005, LaFontaine was honored with a Lifetime Achievement Award during the Hollywood Reporter's Key Art Awards.

 In 2010, the Screen Actors Guild-American Federation of Television and Radio Artists Foundation opened the Don LaFontaine Voiceover Lab in Los Angeles, California.
 A state-of-the-art recording facility, the lab puts the professionalism and quality of a commercial recording studio together with the innovation and educational focus of a classroom.
-At the lab, members of SAG, AFTRA and AEA are welcome to record voice tracks for demo reels, learn how to utilize audio recording software and train with the best voiceover instructors.
-The facility is maintained through gifts, grants and sponsorships.
+At the lab, members of SAG, AFTRA, and AEA are welcome to record voice tracks for demo reels, learn how to utilize audio recording software and train with the best voiceover instructors.
+The facility is maintained through gifts, grants, and sponsorships.

-The Golden Trailer Awards includes the Don LaFontaine Award for Best Voiceover and the SAG-AFTRA Foundation awards the Don LaFontaine Spirit Award to voice actors who exhibit the same dedication and generosity of spirit that LaFontaine showed.
+The Golden Trailer Awards includes the Don LaFontaine Award for Best Voiceover, and the SAG-AFTRA Foundation awards the Don LaFontaine Spirit Award to voice actors who exhibit the same dedication and generosity of spirit that LaFontaine showed.

 Personal Life